isomerpages/moe-westspringpri-P0/_moe-kindergarten/🌟 Curriculum and Programmes/K1 Learning Journeys.md

 third_nav_title: 🌟 Curriculum and Programmes
 variant: tiptap
 ---
-<h1>Woodlands Integrated Bus Interchange (MTL field trip)</h1>
+<h1>2024 Woodlands Integrated Bus Interchange (MTL field trip)</h1>
-<p>This term, our K1 children have been exploring the themes of Transportation,
+<p>In Term 3, our K1 children have been exploring the themes of Transportation,
 Safety, and Colours during their Mother Tongue Language (MTL) lessons.
 To extend their learning, they went on an MTL field trip to the Woodlands Integrated Transport Hub, where they further explored these topics.
 The